thestephenhunt/go-flashy/README.md

 - User badges (think achievements)
 - More engaging design
 - Speedruns (how fast can you answer x number of equations?)
+- Custom problem sets (think multiplication tables)

-** Please feel free to report any issues you find in the issues tab above. **
+**Please feel free to report any issues you find in the issues tab above.**